AlgoStepCompany/RynnaWebOS-Original/README.md

 ------------- ENGLISH / ANGLAIS --------------
 **********************************************
 This WebOS has been designed exclusively in French!
-However, a branch "ENGLISH-VERSION" has been designed for those who wish to translate it into English.

 Installing Rynna WebOS on your local server: